xba1k/Postgres-Types/README.md

 ## zchar

 Simple data type to store strings as Zlib-compressed blobs.
 This type should support most varchar operators via assignment.

+## echar

+This datatype implements storing of strings in AES encrypted form.
+It is specifically intended for encryption-at-rest in multi-tenant databases where rows in the same table could belong to different tenants.
+It does support indexing, but due to its "fail on bad key" behavior multi-tenant tables should be partitioned with each tenant's rows being grouped in a separate parition thus also allowing index seggregation.
+See included README.txt for simple example on usage of that type.

 ## nettypes